IyadAssaf/go-away/README.md

 A tiny CLI tool and taskbar app to change your Slack status when you're on webcam.
-Useful for stopping peoples from walking into the room when you're on a work call
+Useful for stopping people from walking into the room when you're on a work call

 ### Setup